Kathlamet

 The Kathlamet people are a tribe of Native American people with a historic homeland along the Columbia River in what is today southwestern Washington state.
-The Kathlamet people originally spoke the Kathlamet language, a dialect of the Chinookan language.
+The Kathlamet people originally spoke the Kathlamet language, a dialect or language of the Chinookan language family.
 They were also called "Guasámas, or Guithlamethl, by the Clackamas", and "Kwillu'chini, by the Chinook."

+Lewis and Clark encounter

 Lewis and Clark reported "that about 300 Cathlamet occupied nine plank houses on the south side of the Columbia River", and lived between Tongue Point and Puget Island in Clatsop County, Oregon.
 On the north side, they lived "from the mouth of Grays Bay to a little east of Oak Point."
-Their villages were: